+- Location Criteria: The Route Selection Descriptor is not be considered valid unless the UE’s location matches the Location Criteria.

 NOTE 2: The structure of the URSP does not define how the PCF splits the URSP when URSP cannot be delivered to the UE in a single NAS message.